chainguard-images/actions/apko-publish/README.md

 # APKO Publish

-This action builds and publish an image with APKO given a config file and tag to use.
+This action builds and publish an image with APKO given a config file and tag(s) to use.

 ## Usage